ubidots/ubidots-sodaq-gprsbee/README.md

 1. Download Arduino IDE [here](https://www.arduino.cc/en/Main/Software)
 2. Go to Arduino IDE **File -> Preferences -> Additional Board Manager URLs** and add next line there "http://downloads.sodaq.net/package_sodaq_index.json".
 3. Open Board Manager via **Tools -> Board -> Board Manager** and search for SODAQ boards, select SODAQ SAMD boards for the Autonomo.
-4. Download the SODAQMdot library of Ubidots [here](https://github.com/ubidots/ubidots-sodaq-mdot/archive/master.zip)
+4. Download the GPRSbee library of Ubidots [here](https://github.com/ubidots/ubidots-sodaq-gprsbee)
 5. Go to the Arduino IDE, click on **Sketch -> Include Library -> Add .ZIP Library**
-6. Select the .ZIP file of SODAQMdot and then "Accept" or "Choose"
+6. Select the .ZIP file of GPRSbee and then "Accept" or "Choose"
 5. Close the Arduino IDE and open it again.